DripIash/Assessment-1B_git/README.md

 The types and subtypes that I've included are in [types](/readmeAssets/Types.txt) and [subtypes](/readmeAssets/Subtypes.txt).
 ### How to use
 To use the simulation, we have to enter all the details of each monster one by one.
+> [!WARNING]
-Everything is case sensitive, so for the size, type, subtype, immunities etc, enter for example 'Huge' or 'Magical Beast'.
+> Everything is case sensitive, so for the size, type, subtype, immunities etc, enter for example 'Huge' or 'Magical Beast'.

 An example of what to enter is in [this example](/readmeAssets/test.txt), you simply have to copy and paste it into the program, then hit enter to run the simulation.
 For most cases, we only need the table.
+> [!NOTE]
-A list of monsters can be found at [this link](https://www.d20srd.org/indexes/monsters.htm).
+> A list of monsters can be found at [this link](https://www.d20srd.org/indexes/monsters.htm).

 #### **EXAMPLE**
 ![Monster info page on d20srd.org](/readmeAssets/frost_worm.png)